zeerobug/data2action/collections/content/cover.md

 ---
 tags: cover
-title: "We support businesses and universities in their digital transformation,"
+title: 'We believe that making education more performant holds the keys to a better world.'
 link:
-    url: "#about-section"
+  url: '#about-section'
-    text: "Keep reading"
+  text: 'Keep reading'
 ---

+**We help higher education institutions and businesses to boost their relationships and their digital transformation.**
-helping them to elaborate their strategies based on the most recent, accurate and relevant data.
-We provide them with actionable insights from benchmarks and survey data, combining machine learning and human expertise.
+We elaborate strategies to improve our clients’ performance, based on the most recent, accurate and relevant data.
+We do it human intelligence, cutting-edge technologies… and a little twitch of nonconformism.

+- Understand the specific challenges of your business
+- Analyse what drives your performance and how to improve it
+- Act towards excellence